 Requests to register for the current school year after October 26 will be handled on a case-by-case basis.

-Beginning in August, we will e-mail you with verified class session placements for your children.
-Registrations received after August 1 will receive notification in roughly two weeks.
+Beginning in mid-August, we will e-mail you with verified class session placements for your children.
+Registrations received after August 1 will receive notification roughly two weeks after we receive the registration paperwork.

 This delay between the spring and August allows the BCRE Team time to recruit and schedule volunteers.